pulumi/docs/content/blog/copilot-story/index.md

 We're implementing the "--force" flag for stack deletion because our LLM accidentally showed us what was missing.
 When you think about it, it makes perfect sense: force deletion is a common pattern across developer tools.
 The LLM, trained on vast amounts of documentation and code, was simply reflecting established conventions.

 This has fundamentally changed how we view hallucinations.
 While we constantly work to minimize them – a frustrated user is something we take very seriously – some of them are clearly potential product signals.
-When our LLM consistently hallucinates a feature, especially one that exists in similar tools, it's worth investigating.
-The LLM becomes an unexpected source of user research, drawing on its training across thousands of developer tools and experiences.
+The LLM, in this light, becomes an unexpected source of user research, drawing on its training across thousands of developer tools and experiences.

 Today, we're launching the Pulumi Copilot REST API in preview, built with these lessons in mind.
-You can now integrate these same capabilities into your own tools and workflows.
+You can now integrate these same capabilities and skills into your own tools and workflows.
 Whether you're building CLI extensions, chat integrations, or automated deployment checks, the API provides the contextual understanding we've engineered into Copilot.

 Try it out at docs.pulumi.com/copilot-api.